Feugmo/feugmo.github.io/_news/announcement_1.md

 inline: false
 ---

-# Current fully funded offerings

-***

-At the Chem AI Lab, we know diversity enables excellence in research and innovation.
+At the Feugmo Research Group, we know diversity enables excellence in research and innovation.
 We are committed to a diverse and representative workforce, an open and inclusive work environment, and contributing to a more inclusive  innovation system.
 We welcomes all qualified applicants and encourages candidates to self-declare as members of the following designated employment equity groups: women, visible minorities, aboriginal peoples and persons with disabilities

+***
+# Current Positions
 ***

 ## 1-2 MSc/PhD  starting in Sep 2023 and onwards: